anik-jha/portfolio/actual_contents/llm_components/llm_components_part1.md

 $$\text{Output}_2 = \text{LayerNorm}(\text{Output}_1 + \text{FFN}(\text{Output}_1))$$

-The \(+\) operations are **residual connections**—we add the input back to the output.
+The \(+\) operations are **residual connections** - we add the input back to the output.
 This creates gradient highways that prevent the vanishing gradient problem in deep networks.

 ### The Code (Structure Only - Details Coming)